ElynnWeijland/SixthSenseAgents2/src/samples/create-a-talking-avatar/avatar/README.md

 Make sure the Deployment Name is set to `gpt41` or at whatever you named the deployment of the Azure OpenAI model.

+Leave all the other settings as is.
+Off course you can change those later if you want.

 Now open a new session by clicking on **Open Avatar Session** button.
 You should see the avatar appear on the page:

 ![alt text](../../../../media/image-avatar8.png)